New here? Start with the complete side hustle guide →

 This is the question everyone asks, and the honest answer is: longer than you want, but faster than Google.

-Most bloggers start seeing meaningful traffic from Pinterest within 60–90 days of consistent, well-optimized pinning.
+Most bloggers start seeing meaningful traffic from Pinterest within 60–90 days of consistent, well-targeted pinning.
 The first month is slow — Pinterest is building up a picture of your account, your audience, and how people respond to your content.

 After that, things start to compound.
 Pins you created in month one start getting found by new searchers.
 New pins build on the authority your account has been accumulating.
 The floor gets higher month by month.